zhoudongxu/SAI/doc/sai-ptf/tunnel_test_plan.md

 ### Testing Objective <!-- omit in toc -->
-This verifies if TTL field is user-defined for outer header on encapsulation and TTL field of inner header remains the same on decapsulation when using TTL pipe mode.
+This verifies if TTL field is user-defined for the outer header on encapsulation and TTL field of the inner header remains the same on decapsulation when using TTL pipe mode.

 ### Testing Data Packet
 ```Python